rfennell/AzurePipelines/Extensions/Versioning/readme.md

 * [Advanced] FilenamePattern: The filename pattern to update.
 Default to .csproj or can be directory.build.props
 * [Advanced] SDKNames: A comma separated list of SDK namespaces to use to match .csproj file.
 Ignored if filename pattern is directory.build.props

+The WIX versioner also takes the following Advanced options

+* [Advanced] FieldsToMatch: The list of five field names that will be updated in the wxi file, defaults to 'MajorVersion,MinorVersion,BuildNumber,Revision,FullVersion'

 The DACPAC versioner also takes the following Advanced option